 On one occasion, Jesus said, “The wind blows where it wants to.
 You can hear the sound of the wind, but you have no idea where it came from nor where it is going.
 So you can’t explain how people are born of the Spirit.”

 Prayer: We thank You, Father, for Your Spirit who gives us eternal life and strengthens us in our daily walk.
+Though You are unseen, we sense Your power.
 In Jesus’ Name, Amen.